akeneo/transporteo/README.md

 - [composer](https://getcomposer.org/download/)
 - a SSH client

-And the same requirements as the PIM as you need a PIM installed on your computer. [instructions](https://docs.akeneo.com/latest/install_pim/manual/system_requirements/system_requirements.html)
+And the same requirements as the PIM as you need a PIM installed on your computer ([instructions](https://docs.akeneo.com/latest/install_pim/manual/system_requirements/system_requirements.html)).
 As we don't use Elasticsearch in Transporteo, you can install it the way you want.

 ### Install the tool and its dependencies